What's a Bull Market vs Bear Market?

 What is Better, a Bull Market or Bear Market?

 The two biggest differences in a bull vs bear market are the time frame of investments.
 In a Bull Market, an investor would expect to earn their profits in the long game.
 This means to invest early in stock and sell later once that stock's price has reached its peak.

 In a bear market, it's much more dangerous when it comes to investing.
 Since prices will continue to fall in a time like this, the chances of a loss are much greater.
 The way to approach an investment during a bear market is short and safe investments.

-In the end, it’s always best to see how the market is doing by doing your research before making your investments.
-This is because the bull and the bear can create a great influence on the stock market, which could be the determining factor on whether you make a profit or lose the game.
+In the end, it's always best to see how the market is doing by doing your research before making your investments.
+The bull and the bear can create a great influence on the stock market, which could be the determining factor on whether you make a profit or lose the game.